 The new website design was led by the content, target audience and functionalities that would enable users to attain a holistic, personalised experience.

 On a content heavy website, it was essential to incorporate a system to organise research documented.
 Alongside this, a directory was required to allow visitors to browse organisations by causes and regions.

 For users interested in actively supporting this initiative, we needed a way to collect their data to exchange further information.
 While, for a particular group of users, there was a need to present gated information on meeting plans and minutes.

 To manage the heavy content load, we applied our own hosting services and document management system.
-This was needed to keep hundreds of documents organised by categories, ensure version control was applied to prevent loss of data, and the ability to view download statistics to identify current trends and interests of users.
+This was needed to keep hundreds of documents organised by categories, ensure version control was applied to prevent loss of data and the ability to view document download statistics for identifying current trends and interests.

-To offer a more tailored experience, for users interested in tackling the decline of bees, the website collected user information through contact forms.
-This helped distribute free wildflower seeds for users to cultivate in their own space.
+To offer a more tailored experience, users interested in tackling the decline of bees, the website required form fields to collect user information to distribute free wildflower seeds for them to cultivate in their own space.